StrangerDeer/dungeon-crawl/README.md

 </details>
 You control the duck on the left,
 <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/ca455b1f-d25e-42d7-ba35-3d6df4bd9eef"/>
-the main character.
+the main character with the arrow or WASD keys.
 Whenever you take a step, so do the enemies.
 Your goal is to outsmart them.
 There are various items scattered around the map which will help you in your journey:<br>
 * Red apple <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/3c8fa21e-e282-432e-8b43-6d82945daae2"/> - this will give you more Health<br>
 * Cheesy cheese <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/70c8ccd8-2e4d-487c-a748-c1ff07e8ea05"/> - this will provide a huge Health buff<br>
 * Longsword <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/0367c050-73c2-410f-a6bd-e068f9cb9d03"/> - this will give you more Strength<br>
 * Uzi <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/d284acd6-3aec-4038-a726-70484f3100a9"/> - this will provide a huge Strength buff<br>
-Collecting these items is trivial to achieve victory.
+Collecting these items by walking on top of them is trivial to achieve victory.
 Victory is achieved when you defeat the evil chicken princess,
 <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/b7c90e13-7e59-413e-94d7-2d95528c491b"/>
 who lives on a small island behind a door
 <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/1ce6a3c0-dc4a-4813-8188-941f249d56e6"/>
 which can be opened by a key.
 <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/499d0ddb-a710-4d20-a90e-0e21ef9abc1d"/>
-But to obtain the key and reach the door, first, you will have to defeat many enemies:<br>
+But to obtain the key and reach the door, first, you will have to defeat many enemies by walking into them:<br>
 * Spider <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/7065589a-e1f3-4d8b-9266-c206f83499a4"/> - this enemy doesn't move and won't fight back when you attack it, and it has the lowest Health<br>
 * Skeleton <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/c130e01d-2d67-4708-9bae-50aea93039e8"/> - this enemy moves from left to right and has pretty low Health and Strength<br>
 * Golem <img src="https://github.com/StrangerDeer/dungeon-crawl/assets/113454591/b0be0df0-ea3b-4332-9e04-ac1f85eae5c6"/> - this enemy moves up and down and has a significant amount of Health and Strength<br>